English

 Comparison of automatically generated supports and manually edited supports

-Click the Manual editing button.
+Click the Manual Editing button.
 Previously generated supports will temporarily disappear to give you a better overview of the model.
 Use the left mouse button to add new support points.
 You can tweak the support thickness in manual editing mode by using the Head diameter slider, or you can go to Print settings – Supports and modify the following parameters to increase the thickness of supports:

 • Support head front diameter: 0.6 mm